Duofiller/docs/specs.md

 # Specs

-Specs in the table applies to both Duofiller Mono and Duofiller unless specified
+Specs in the table applies to both Mono and Duofiller unless specified

 Property   | Value
 ---    | ---